jscrane/uC-Makefile/README.md

 A Makefile for popular Microcontrollers supporting Energia (all boards) and Arduino-1.0 (all boards).

+If:
+- You'd prefer to be using vi or emacs to the Arduino IDE
+- You want more control over the build process than it gives you
+- ... then this is for you!

 Configuration
 -------------
 Install the makefile fragments in _somedir_.